KidPudel/flutter-starter-kit/ui/must_widgets.md

 - `SingleChildScrollableView` - connects wisget to one scrollable view (disables all nested scrolling)
   ![image](https://github.com/KidPudel/flutter-starter-kit/assets/63263301/02cf4209-29ed-4d89-8161-0e65b8cceeb8)
   ![image](https://github.com/KidPudel/flutter-starter-kit/assets/63263301/b8e9a660-d08d-40e1-8480-a1626efbba33)
+- `Padding`
+  - `SliverPadding`
+- `SizedBox` - to set exact size (like height and width) aslo you can use `Continer` for that
+- `Expanded` - to make a child widget take up the remaining available space along the main axis. **if you want to make something fill max size, use expanded** also you can use flex in case of a competition
+- `Flexible` - to scale the child widget accordingly like weight(0.5f), or rather scales as it needs, if nested `ListView` is `Flexible` in column, meaning in could overflow (unbounded error of column) `Flexible` will make `ListView` scale and take all available skill (**_if needs_** , as opposite to `Expanded`, which takes all space available everytime, even if it doesn't need to)
+- `FractionallySizedBox` - takes some % of all awailable space
+- `FittedBox` - to take a space of a parent
+- `PreferredSize` - advertises the preferred size which can be used by parent
+- `LayoutBulder` - can give you currect available space size
+- `MediaQuery` - establishes a subtree in which media query resolves to the given data (like to learn the size of the current media), you can find the width and the height of any device

+# Other
 - `AppBar`
 - `SliverAppBar`
 - `SliverToBoxAdapter` - to place a non sliver widget in sliver